-If your teen is struggling with addiction, a residential treatment program can set them on the path to recovery.
+If your teen is struggling with addiction, a female-only residential treatment program can set them on the path to recovery.
 As parents, we want to support and protect our children through any problem.
 However, professional help like our adolescent treatment program at Fort Behavioral Health might be what your child needs most.
-The consequences of addiction are serious.
+The consequences of addiction are serious, especially young women.
 These can range from damage to relationships or mental health problems to physical harm and the potential to overdose.
 Teens are especially vulnerable to lasting harm from addiction.
 A residential program provides both group and individual therapy, helps prevent relapse, and can also help your teen recover in both body and mind.

 The Benefits of an Adolescent Treatment Program